3 Ways to Restore Data From Time Machine Backups

 It’s really easy to set up Time Machine, the backup software that comes with every Mac.
-Just point it toward your external hard drive or Time Capsule, then let it do its thing.
-But how do you get your files back when things go wrong?
+You just have to point it toward your external hard drive and let it do its work.
+But how do you restore data from Time Machine backups when you need to?

-- Migrate your files to a fresh OS X installation, using Migration Assistant.
+- Migrate files or user accounts to a different Mac using Migration Assistant.

-- Run Disk Utility, to partition and repair your hard drives
+- Run Disk Utility, to erase or repair your hard disk

 - Restore your Mac using a Time Machine backup.